When the Bridegroom Seems Absent

 Mercy Over Ritual in Your Pain

-Often, we try to manage our pain through religious effort or by trying to fix what is broken.
-We may ask how to have faith in God's plan when our own efforts fail to bring healing.
-Jesus corrected His critics not by demanding more strictness, but by pointing to the necessity of mercy over mere ritual.
-He came to heal the sick, not the self-proclaimed righteous.
+We often try to bear our pain through religious effort or by trying to fix what is broken.
+You may wonder how to have faith in God's plan when your own efforts bring no healing.
+Jesus did not call for more strictness, but He showed that mercy matters more than mere rituals.
+He came to heal the broken-hearted, not those who think themselves righteous.

-In your deepest struggle, God is not interested in your performance; He is interested in your heart.
-The new wine of His grace cannot be contained in the old bottles of our self-reliance.
-We must surrender our need to control the outcome and allow His mercy to wash over our failures and fears.
+In your deepest struggle, God is not looking for perfect performance; He is looking for a hurting heart.
+The new wine of His grace cannot be poured into the old bottles of self-reliance.
+You must surrender your need to control what happens and allow His mercy to wash over your fears.

-Trusting God means admitting our need for a Physician.
-When we acknowledge our brokenness, we open the door for His restorative power to work.
-This is not about ignoring the pain, but about inviting Jesus into the center of it.
-His presence transforms our mourning into a testimony of His faithfulness.
+Trusting God means admitting you need a Physician.
+When you acknowledge your brokenness, you open the door for His healing power to work in you.
+This is not about ignoring your pain, but inviting Jesus into the very center of it.
+His presence turns mourning into a testimony of His faithfulness.

 But go ye and learn what that meaneth, I will have mercy, and not sacrifice: for I am not come to call the righteous, but sinners to repentance.— Matthew 9:13, KJV